State-of-the-Art Integration: Adobe Transforms Its Treasury

 Treasury created a “must have” list, and at the top of it was full visibility into its cash and liquidity.
 Chan noted that her organization wanted views into every bit of cash on Adobe’s balance sheet—funds for short-term liquidity and long-term investment, e-wallets and other fintech solutions, etc.

 The team also wanted a single platform for payments.
 Adobe’s treasury team was processing all wire payments through multiple bank portals.
-So, another goal for the TMS was making sure it could accommodate all of Adobe’s wire payments and record them in the general ledger (GL).
+So, another goal for the Adobe TMS was making sure it could accommodate all of Adobe’s wire payments and record them in the general ledger (GL).
 “We wanted to have that automated and send back those instructions to our ERP system,” Chan said.

 Additionally, treasury also wanted a BAM database that would act as a repository for all of the documents, letters, FBAR reporting, etc. And with payments fraud always a concern, the team wanted a system with top-notch security that provides full audit trails.